gwcbi/ResearchAnalyticsLabs/ProblemSets/PS2/PS2.md

 ## Introduction

 In this Problem Set, we will practice doing basic statistical analyses and visualizations in R with a health dataset.
-Download the dataset associated with this assignment, "Session5PimaDiabetes.csv" from 2GW.
+Download the dataset associated with this assignment, "Session5PimaDiabetes.csv" from the Problem Set 2 folder on GitHub.
 Diabetes incidence and risk is extremely high among those with Pima Indian heritage from the Southwestern US.
 This dataset contains data for 768 women over the age of 21 with 8 continuous variables related to Diabetes risk along with a binary response variable called Diabetes.
 You will submit a short written report and accompanying R script file for this problem set.
 It is good practice to document your R code as you run it, so be sure to save code that you run into your R script file as you go along.
 Someone else running your R script file should be able to reproduce your results exactly.

 ## Instructions